 How can the NLP Meta Model be used in one’s daily life?

-The meta model allows you to pay deeper attention to what people say, to whatever they may have in their head which they may not even be conscious of, to things that have not been expressed verbally.
+In the NLP Practitioner Course, the meta model allows you to pay deeper attention to what people say, to whatever they may have in their head which they may not even be conscious of, to things that have not been expressed verbally.
 It helps improve your relationships by improving communication.
 This model can help you identify limiting values and beliefs.
 It also enables you to use language in a motivational, encouraging and empowering way (Campbell, n.d.).

 Here are some techniques that will help you use the Meta Model: